a-sit-plus/signum/docs/docs/supreme.md

 To minimise the potential for error, everything (algorithms, keys, sealed boxes) makes heavy use of generics.
 Hence, a sealed box containing an authenticated ciphertext will only ever accept a symmetric key that is usable for AEAD.
-Additional runtime checks ensure that mo mixups can happen.
+Additional runtime checks ensure that no mixups can happen.

 ### On Type Safety
 The API tries to be as type-safe as possible, e.g., it is impossible to specify a dedicated MAC key (or function) for AES-GCM,